NBISweden/module-open-science-dm-practices/_episodes/02-fair.md

 - Metadata meet domain-relevant community **standards**
   - Metadata is described according to existing standards in the research field

+A couple of things to note about FAIR:
+- Both humans and machines are intended users of data
+- The principles are not necessarily about open data
+  - “As open as possible, as closed as necessary”
+- FAIRness is not something absolute
+  - Degrees of FAIRness
+- FAIR does not force any particular technical standards

 This is quite a mouthful, and a different angle on what is considered to be part of the scientific process for most researchers.
 So what is a poor researcher to do?